loginom/loginom-help-en-omegat/data/integration/import/ldf.md

 The handler is designated for the table import from the [LGD file](../../data-format/lgd-file.md).
 The DDF files import from the Deductor platform is supported.

-LGD is a special format of files optimized for work in Loginom.
+LGD: the special format of files optimized for work in Loginom.
 It provides the maximum writing and reading speed.
 The file includes settings of fields that simplifies the import process.

 ## Ports